AmadeusITGroup/dataio-framework/docs/content/getting-started.md

 * A data processor, which contains the transformations to operate on the data,
 * A configuration file, which contains information about the processor to use, the inputs, outputs, etc.,
-* A data pipeline, which loads the configuration file and runs the data processor with the configuration that you defined.
+* A Pipeline object, which loads the configuration file and runs the data processor with the configuration that you defined.

 ### The Data Processor

 Every transformation made using Data I/O must be written in a data processor, a class that you create by extending the Processor trait or one of its sub-classes.

-Data transformations happen in the `run` method, which is used by the data pipeline to start the data processing.
+Data transformations happen in the `run` method, which is used by the Pipeline to start the data processing.

 ```scala
 package gettingstarted